 Expenditure Approver Hierarchy

-For expenditure type transactions entered in iProcurement, iOU, PCard, and Labor Distribution, Oracle workflow starts looking for an approver at the specific task (Level 1 below) and then continues to subsequent levels as needed until it finds an authorized approver.
+For expenditure type transactions entered in iProcurement, Expense Requests, PCard, and Labor Distribution, Oracle workflow starts looking for an approver at the specific task (Level 1 below) and then continues to subsequent levels as needed until it finds an authorized approver.
 If the system finds more than one authorized approver, it will route to the approver with the lowest dollar limit which is greater than the total dollar amount of the transaction.